OluC94/workout-app-be-python/README.md

 # Workout App - Backend

-This backend appliaction was developed using Django rest framework with full TDD to allow the user to create their own exercise routines
+This backend application was developed using Django rest framework with full TDD to allow the user to create their own exercise routines

 The user can perform CRUD operations for: